peppelinux/federation-wallet/openid-federation-wallet-1_0.md

 **Third-Party Trust** is the focus of this specification, although the **Web of Trust** model is not excluded if multiple trusted third parties (trust anchors) are supported by the participants.

 A Trust Framework is a comprehensive structure that includes policies, standards, and guidelines that govern the implementation of a trust model.
 It provides detailed rules for how trust should be managed, including the legal, technical, and procedural aspects.
+To allow for a scalable approach, as many aspects of the framework as possible should be presented in a machine discoverable and machine readable way.

 In the scope of this specification, only the technical and procedural aspects are considered and fully covered.